Your Baby's Immunization Schedule Guide

 How to Prepare Your Child for a Vaccination

 If your little one is old enough to understand what’s going on, try describing the immunization appointment and what’s about to happen.
 Offer assurance that even though the shot may hurt a little, the pain won’t last.
-Also, consider bringing along your child’s favorite toy or even a security blanket.
-This may help comfort her.
+Also, consider bringing along your child’s favorite toy or even a security blanket for comfort.
 During the appointment, you may be able to hold your child in your lap, which can offer additional comfort.
-Also, consider trying to distract him with a toy, a story, or pointing out things in the room.
+Also, consider trying to distract your little one with a toy, a story, or pointing out things in the room.
 For a very young child, you might consider breastfeeding or bottle-feeding afterward.
-Even swaddling may help comfort her especially if she’s crying after the shot.
+Even swaddling may help comfort them especially if they're crying after the shot.
 You may consider asking the doctor or the nurse who administers the shot if there are any steps you could take to help your child feel more comfortable.
-You may be told to have your child move his arm around after the vaccination, which can help reduce any pain or swelling.
+You may be told to have your child move their arm around after the vaccination, which can help reduce any pain or swelling.

 The Diseases Vaccines Help Prevent